Route 44 - Transit-Plus Multimodal Corridor

 Sidewalk work

-As a part of this project, we'll repair more than 4,500 linear feet of sidewalk near bus stops and upgrade more than 50 curb ramps to meet current ADA standards to improve access and mobility along the transit corridor.
-The sections of the corridor where we will make these sidewalk upgrades are shown on the map above.
+As a part of this project, we repaired more than 3,970 linear feet of sidewalk near bus stops and upgraded more than 78 curb ramps to meet current ADA standards to improve access and mobility along the transit corridor.
+The sections of the corridor where we made these sidewalk upgrades are shown on the map above.

 Project materials